Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 What is buckwheat, anyway?

-It’s not considered a grain — grains come from grasses.
+It’s not considered a grain, although many label it as one of the ancient grains grains come from grasses.
 Sometimes it’s called a pseudo-cereal.
-Poor buckwheat has a bit of an identity crisis.
+Poor Buckwheat has a bit of an identity crisis.
 It’s a starchy seed harvested from a flowering plant.
 Buckwheat is not a low-carb option, even though it’s technically grain-free.

 When to plant buckwheat